partiql/partiql-spec/psr/README-PSR.md

-- It is often difficult to precisely specify new features if there is no prototype to prove the proposed behavior is implementable or desirable, forcing the implementation to deviate slightly (or significantly) from the specification.
+- It is often difficult to precisely specify new features if there is no prototype to prove the proposed behavior is implementable or desirable, forcing the implementation to deviate slightly (or significantly) from the original proposal.
 Some experimentation and prototyping may be required in order to know the best way for a new feature to be implemented.
 - Since the individual or team defining the new feature may not always be the same as the one implementing it, some intermediate and lightweight way to specify a feature should be should exist.
 This intermediate specification does not need to be written to the same level of detail that would be required for the official specification.
 Indeed, some of those details may not even be known yet and will not be discovered until after feature has been added to the reference implementation.
+- There may not be enough time to update the specification before delivery of a new feature.
 - The time and resources of the PartiQL steering committee may not be immediately available to review every proposal in depth, and to re-review as changes to the proposed features are discovered during implementation.
- - There may not be enough time to update the specification before delivery of a new feature.

-To address these concerns, I would like to propose that we adopt a process for revising the specification.
+To address these concerns, we propose to adopt a process for revising the specification.

 ### PartiQL Specification Requests